 Because the 'Lower Limit' and Comfort Rating' are not guaranteed temperatures; they are guidelines.

-Because the published temperature ratings require a sleeper to use a sleeping pad with adequate insulation, and be dressed in appropriate clothing
+Because the published temperature ratings require a sleeper to use a sleeping pad with adequate insulation, and be dressed in appropriate clothing.
+(Please see the 'How sleeping bags are tested' below)

 How sleeping bags are tested to the ISO standard